mandober/enwars/README.md

 does not arrive.

 ## TMPDIR
-If set, Bash uses its value as the name of a directory in which Bash creates temporary files for the shell’s use.
+If set, Bash uses its value as the name of a directory in which Bash creates temporary files for the shell's use.

 ## TZ
 Sets the time zone.
 The time zone is used to display dates, for example, in the ls -l command.
 If TZ is not set in the user's environment, the system setting is used.
 Otherwise, Greenwich Mean Time is used.
 Commands that print times (and dates) use this variable to determine the time zone.
 If the TZ variable is left undefined, the operating system's current time zone setting is used.
 See timezone for details.
 On Windows, the MKS Toolkit makes use of the built-in timezone support, and you should not set the TZ environment variable.